Trade Stock Indices

 • Bar Charts

-These 3 types are covered in the topic Chart Types.
+These 3 types are covered & explained in the topic Chart Types.

 Trading Software

 This is the trading software which is provided by a broker to help indices traders place their trades.
-Once you download and installs this trading software on your computer you can then begin to trade in the Indices market.
-All indices trading trades are executed through this trading platform.
-If you want to learn a trading platform, MT4 Trading Software is a good indices software to begin with.
+Once you as a trader download & installs this trading software on your PC computer Desktop PC you as a stock indices trader can then begin to trade in the Index market.
+All indices trades are executed through this trading software.
+If you as a trader want to learn a trading platform, MT4 Software is a good indices software to start with.

-To set these orders, open MT4 Trading Software, open a "chart", right click in "chart", choose 'New Order", then select the order either sell or buy as pictured below.
-(Short Cut Keyboard Keys - Press F9)
+To set these orders, open MT4 Software, open a "chart", right click in "chart", select and choose 'New Order", then select the trade order either buy or sell as pictured below.
+(Short Cut key board Keys - Press "F9")

 Setting Buy Long and Sell Short Trades on MT4

-Placing Buy Long Order and Sell Short Order in Meta Trader 4
+Placing Buy Long Order and Sell Short Order in MT4

 Forex Trading Seminar Gala